piyushpatel2005/go-exploration/notes/interfaces/index.md

 ```output{ lineNos=false }
 cannot use b (variable of type Bird) as Humanoid value in argument to teach: Bird does not implement Humanoid (missing method Study)
 ```

+In other languages, you would accept parameter to be of more general type.
+This allows for flexibility.
+In Go, you should do similar things.
+Your code can accept parameter of an interface type.
+That way, you can accept any type that implements that interface.
+However, while returning value, you should always prefer a concrete type.
+This principle is called "Accept interface, return struct".